 Informative Reference.
 AMTSO Best Practices for Testing in-the-Cloud Security Products.

-Information on the tester’s process used to ensure a fair and valid representation of valid test samples.

 Material conflicts of interest by participants and the tester, or other commissioning parties with regard to the particular test at issue.

 Any Voluntary Participant “disclosures” that have not been excepted as confidential.